Welcome to the ohio ASSOCIation for BehAVIOR ANALYSIS

 OHABA functions based on the work of volunteers.
 Looking to add your talents to a great organization?
 There are many ways to get involved!

 1. Run for a Board Position- these are two year positions and they come open on a rotating bases.
 Elections are held just prior to the annual conference.
-More information to come on the open positions for the 2019-2021 window.

 2. Volunteer on a Committee- OHABA has multiple committees including: